ubaltaci/docbox-fork/content/example.md

 ## Card Issued (POST)

+<span style="color:red">V2 - 'new_card' field added to request body and json response</span>

+<span style="color:red">V2 - at least one of the card field should be exist ('card' or 'new_card'), if both exist, both will be processed.</span>

 New loyalty card issued or e-mail added to existing card.
 If existing card has already e-mail, /card-issued [PUT] should be called.

 * Email parameter should be encoded just in case.